datacarpentry/OpenRefine-ecology-lesson/_episodes/06-reconciliation.md

 1. Create a text facet on the scientificName column
 1. Choose *Ammospermophilus harrisii*
   * In the scientificName column you should be able to see the various potential matches.
-Clicking on a match will take you to the EOL page for that entity.
+Clicking on a match will take you to the EOL page for that entity
   ![Reconciliation menu for each cell](../fig/or362-reconcile-results.png)
 1. Click a 'double tick' in one of the scientificName column cells for the option `*Ammospermophilus harrisii* (Audubon & Bachman 1854)`
-1. This will accept this as a match for all cells - you should see the other options all disappear
+1. This will accept this as a match for all cells with this value - you should see the other options disappear

 There are two things that reconciliation can do for you.
 Firstly it gets a standard form of the name or label for the entity.
 Secondly it gets an ID for the entity - in this case a page and numeric id for the scientific name in EOL.
 This is hidden in the default view, but can be extracted: